Codecademy/docs/content/c/concepts/basic-output/terms/puts/puts.md

 ---
-Title: 'puts()'
+Title: "puts()"
-Description: 'Print a string in the console.'
+Description: "Print a string in the console."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'String'
+  - "String"
-  - 'Console'
+  - "Console"
 CatalogContent:
-  - 'learn-c'
+  - "learn-c"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`puts()`**, or "put string", function prints a [string](https://www.codecademy.com/resources/docs/c/strings) to `stdout`, normally the console, followed by a newline character.